 - legal requirements

 - medium-term planning prospects

-- the corporate plan and service plans
+- the medium term objectives, key actions and service plans

 - available resources

 - spending pressures

-- best value and other relevant government guidelines
+- value for money and other relevant government guidelines

 - other internal policy documents.

-It is the responsibility of Directors to ensure that budget estimates reflect, agreed service plans, demand and demographic changes and other socio-economic factors, and are submitted to the Executive and that these estimates are prepared in line with guidance issued by the Executive.
+It is the responsibility of Directors to ensure that budget estimates reflect agreed service plans, demand and demographic changes and other socio-economic factors, and are submitted to the Executive and that these estimates are prepared in line with guidance issued by the Executive.